cmdrtorefresh/weatherforecast-reactredux/README.md

 ### Elements of the App

 Containers:
-- Search Bar (textfield and submit button)
+- Search Bar (textfield and submit button).

 Others: To Be Populated